Four temperaments: Modern views, implementations and restatements

+David Keirsey (1921-2013) was a modern psychologist known for his work on temperament theory.

 Waldorf education and anthroposophy believe that the temperaments help to understand personality.
 They also believe that they are useful for education, helping teachers understand how children learn.
 Christian writer Tim LaHaye has attempted to repopularize the ancient temperaments through his books.

 James David Barber developed The Presidential Character, wherein active relates to hot, passive relates to cold, positive relates to moist, and negative relates to dry.
 If one were to make a Punnett square of these characters, one can find an Active–Positive, Passive–Positive, Active–Negative, or Passive–Negative individual.
 This diagram was made after an influential study of the U.S. presidency, hence the name.

 Robert R. Blake created The Managerial Grid, wherein high concern for production relates to hot, low concern for production relates to cold, high concern for people relates to moist, and low concern for people relates to dry.
 If one were to make the same Punnett square of these characters, one can find a Team Management, a Country Club Management, a Task Management, or an Ineffective Management individual.